alexch/sharebro/README.md

 # TODO (features and design):

+* "Send To Sharebro" or "Send to Shares"
+  * works, now make it real
+  * BUG: reauth should redirect back to "Send To" page with original parameters

+* "Subscribe in Reader" should add lipsumar feeds that exist

+* "clean up" step
+  * remove nonexistent lipsumar feeds from Shares
+  * add "Send To Sharebro" link
+  * put "Shares" at the top
+  * take items in Ridllr's "Shared Items" public tag and mark them as broadcast

 * landing page steps:
   * signed in?
     1. add 'Send To' link unless already in there